 Benefits of Self-Control

 Practicing self-control is a life-long practice.
 Once you gain discipline in one arena, you inevitably will need to work on another.
+The desires of the flesh are a tough master to control!
 So, what’s the point?
 Here are five life-long benefits of living a life of self-control

 - Creates a Christ-like attitude

 - Strengthens your walk with God

 We can take these and apply them to our motherhood as well.
 Self-control will strengthen our mothering journey when times get tough.
 Sometimes it’s easier to let the toddler scream at you than get up and calmly work through the behavior.

 Other times it’s easier to feed the children chips and salsa instead of making that healthy dinner you know is better for them.

 Although the momentary pleasure of letting go of self-control may feel good at the time, the benefits of exercising self-control in our mothering far outweigh the fleeting pleasure.
 Look at these scriptures on self-control and truly let God work on your heart.